polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/getting-started/glossary.md

 ## Macro

 Macros are features of some programming languages, including Rust, that allow developers to "write code that writes code".
-Substrate, and in particular the [FRAME](#frame) framework for [runtime](#runtime) development, makes extensive use of [Rust macros](https://doc.rust-lang.org/1.7.0/book/macros.html).
+Substrate, and in particular the [FRAME](#frame) library for [runtime](#runtime) development, makes extensive use of [Rust macros](https://doc.rust-lang.org/1.7.0/book/macros.html).
 Most users of Substrate will only need to _use_ the macros written by the developers of Substrate; you should not need to _write_ your own Rust macros to get started with Substrate development.
 Many developers find the [`cargo-expand`](https://github.com/dtolnay/cargo-expand) tool helpful; this add-on to the Rust toolchain makes it easy to "expand" Rust macros and inspect the code that they generate.
-Although macros enable many of Substrate and FRAME's most powerful capabilities, they are difficult for IDEs to support.

 ## Metadata